DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 This project enables user self-registration via a customizable public dashboard in ThingsBoard Community Edition.
 It integrates AWS API Gateway and a Lambda function to securely and cost-effectively collect user data without exposing sensitive JWT tokens, while interacting with ThingsBoard's API methods.
 The AWS Lambda function processes the following tasks:

 - Creates a new customer and user in ThingsBoard.
-- Assigns the public dashboard to the newly created customer.
+- Assigns a custom dashboard to the newly created customer and sets it as the home dashboard.
 - Creates a new device linked to the user.

 By leveraging AWS API Gateway and Lambda, this project offers a secure and affordable solution, ensuring tenant JWT tokens are not exposed on the public dashboard while keeping operational costs low.